GeotrekCE/Geotrek-rando-v3/docs/customization.md

 In json files, you can just override the primary keys you need.
 You have to override primary keys globally.

-- `global.json` (example in https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/global.json) to define :
+- `global.json` (default value in https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/config/global.json) to define :

   - `searchResultsPageSize`, `mapResultsPageSize`: used to limit the sizes of results per page when fetching API
   - `maxPoiPerPage`: max number of point of interest (POI) displayed on a single trek page